keu/docs/astro/test-and-troubleshoot-locally.md

 To enhance the testing experience for data pipelines, Astro enables users to run DAG unit tests with [pytest](https://docs.pytest.org/en/7.0.x/index.html#), a testing framework for Python.
 These tests can be run locally against all DAGs in your Astro project and are optimized to catch code-level errors that may not be easily detectable otherwise.

-By default, all Astro projects include a `tests` directory in which you can store custom pytests.
+By default, all Astro projects include a `tests` directory in which you can store custom tests.
 To start, all projects include one DAG integrity test called `test_dag_integrity.py` that was built by Astronomer.
 This test checks that:

 - All Airflow tasks have required arguments.
 - DAG IDs are unique across the Astro project.